tbensky/NeuralNetworks/README.md

 * `ANN` This is a kind of messy collection of files developed as I was getting going.
 Ignore this folder.

+# ANNLoops

-* `ANNLoops`  A dense-layer, neural network written with for-loops.
+This is a dense-layer, neural network written with for-loops.
 This means a clumsy and slow model, but very instructive.
 For example, each neuron is treated as an entity (here a Python dictionary) as follows:

 ```python
 {